 Original Broadway Cast, 1957 (Columbia/Sony/Masterworks Broadway) (5 / 5) Conceived by Jerome Robbins, with music by Leonard Bernstein, lyrics by Stephen Sondheim (and an uncredited Bernstein), and a book by Arthur Laurents, West Side Story is a groundbreaking musical theater work that remains thrillingly vital and is continually revived worldwide, both professionally and by schools and community theaters.
 The phenomenal score, including such by now universally beloved songs as “Tonight,” “Maria,” and “Somewhere,” deepens the audience’s emotional involvement in an immortal story of star-crossed lovers, inspired by Shakespeare’s Romeo and Juliet and reset among warring American and Puerto Rican gangs in Manhattan circa 1957.
 Happily, the score is well represented by this recording, which has a theatrical snap and an emotional conviction that more than compensate for whatever it lacks in vocal values.
 Although Carol Lawrence’s soprano thins out in the highest reaches of Maria’s music, and Larry Kert’s tenor develops something of a braying quality when he pushes for volume, both performers sound lovely in the more lyrical sections of the score, and they bring a youthful, unaffected style to their roles.
 Chita Rivera is a ball of fire as Anita, and Mickey Calin (later Michael Callan) sounds equally sexy as Riff.
 Reri Grist sings a lovely “Somewhere,” and Marilyn Cooper makes a notable contribution to the “America” number.
 Nearly an hour’s worth of material was laid down in the studio, making this one of the longest Broadway cast albums of its day, the better to document the superb score as performed by the original company; among the few significant sections missing are the “Blues” and “Promenade” sections of the Dance at the Gym.
 The bravura playing of the orchestra, conducted by Max Goberman, is captured in excellent early stereo sound. — Michael Portantiere

-London/British Stage Tourand Studio Casts, 1959-1966 (Various Labels) (3 / 5) A note from Christopher Hamilton: “The Original London Cast Recording of West Side Story was only an EP with four songs — ‘Maria,’ ‘Tonight,’ ‘I Feel Pretty’ and ‘One Hand, One Heart’ — sung by Don McKay and Marlys Watters.
+London/British Tour and Studio Casts, 1959-1966 (Various Labels) (3 / 5) A note from Christopher Hamilton: “The Original London Cast Recording of West Side Story was only an EP with four songs — ‘Maria,’ ‘Tonight,’ ‘I Feel Pretty’ and ‘One Hand, One Heart’ — sung by Don McKay and Marlys Watters.
 It was released in 1959.
 In 1961, a studio cast recording was released, conducted by Lawrence Leonard, who was the MD [musical director] on the original London production.
 The album featured George Chakiris (Riff) singing ‘Cool.’
 In 1966, another studio cast recording was released featuring David Holliday (Tony), Jill Martin (Maria), Mary Preston (Anita), and Tony Adams (Riff).
 These performers had all played the roles in the West End or on tour.
 This recording was conducted by Alyn Ainsworth.”
-As heard in a historically valuable compilation presented on YouTube by Hamilton, the overall quality of these recordings is quite high.
+As heard in a historically valuable compilation presented on YouTube by Hamilton, the overall quality level of these recordings is quite high.
 Particularly enjoyable tracks include Holliday’s “Something’s Coming” and Chakiris’s “Cool.”
 (Chakiris won acclaim and an Academy Award for his performance as Bernardo in the film of West Side Story, so it’s a lot of fun to hear him sing one of Riff’s songs.)
-Marlys Watters and Don McKay do a beautiful job with the “Tonight” duet and “One Hand, One Heart”; her high soprano notes are fuller and more secure than Carl Lawrence’s, and some listeners will find his vocal tone more pleasing than Larry Kert’s.
+Watters and McKay do a beautiful job with the “Tonight” duet and “One Hand, One Heart”; her high soprano notes are fuller than Carol Lawrence’s, and some listeners will find his vocal tone more pleasing than Larry Kert’s.
 On the minus side, McKay’s “Maria” is marred by a too-slow tempo and his flattening of some of the rhythms.
-It’s interesting to note that, as was the case with the OBCR, the tempos for many of these recordings — especially the dance numbers — are very fast, no doubt to help fit more material onto the vinyl LPs of the day.
+It’s interesting to note that, as was the case with the OBCR, the tempi for many of these recordings — especially the dance numbers — are very fast, no doubt to help fit more material onto the vinyl LPs of the day.
 [Note: The image included with this review is of the LP cover of the 1961 recording.] — M.P.

 Film Soundtrack, 1961 (Columbia/Sony) (5 / 5) The ubiquitous movie vocal double Marni Nixon here sings Maria’s music in lieu of the film’s star, Natalie Wood, and her performance points up one of the challenges in casting West Side Story: If you hire performers who can fulfill the musical requirements of this difficult score, they probably won’t be entirely convincing as New York City street kids.
 Nixon’s opera-quality lyric soprano is not exactly that of a teenage Nuyorican girl, but her voice is very beautiful in itself, and the matching of her singing to Wood’s speech is skillfully done in the movie.
 Jim Bryant, dubbing for Richard Beymer, has a less “legit” sound, but he does an overall admirable with Tony’s vocals, despite the fact that he often seems to be singing below his ideal range because the original keys of many of the songs were dropped for the film medium.
 Sharing Anita’s musical moments, Rita Moreno and dubber Betty Wand both do very well, and there is no disconnect between their voices.
 An intriguing fact of the recording is that, while Russ Tamblyn sings for himself in “Gee, Officer Krupke,” he’s dubbed by fellow cast member Tucker Smith for the “Jet Song.”
 Since Smith does his own singing in “Cool,” that means he’s actually heard on the soundtrack as two different characters.
 To make things even more interesting, Nixon sings Anita’s part in the latter part of the “Quintet,” presumably because it was too high for Wand or Moreno.
 Happily, the movie and this recording feature what are more or less the original theater orchestrations by Bernstein, Sid Ramin, and Irwin Kostal, beefed-up for a much larger orchestra conducted by Johnny Green.
 The “expanded” edition of the soundtrack album includes dialogue and music taken directly from the film.
 Though it’s great to have this extra material, including a thrilling orchestral performance of the “Mambo,” the sound quality of the added sections is quite different from that of the tracks taken from the original soundtrack album master, and the switching from one to the other is disconcerting. — M.P.